Writing your own dependency provider

 We discuss advanced decision making strategies later.

-The second required method is the get_dependencies
+The second required method is the get_dependencies method.

 For a given package version, this method should return